 Video explanation of what we’re seeing above:

 Thank you for reading this Decoy Effect article.
-We are Frictionless Commerce and over the last 11 years, we’ve thought about just one thing: how do we get online shoppers to convert?
-We’re fascinated by buyer psychology.
-Once we’ve understood how your site visitor thinks we use our 9 point copywriting process to convince and convert them.
+We are Frictionless Commerce and over the last 14 years, we’ve thought about just one thing: what one thing can DTC brands do to improve their sales by 20% in under 90-days?
+We believe we’ve found the answer: Focus on Converting Healthy Skeptics.